KauzClay/docs-tap/cartographer-conventions/about.hbs.md

 ## <a id="about-apply-conventions"></a> About applying conventions

-The convention server uses criteria defined in the convention to discover whether the configuration of a workload must change.
+The convention server uses criteria defined in the convention to detect whether the configuration of a workload must change.
 The server receives the OCI metadata from the convention controller.
 If the metadata meets the criteria defined by the convention server, the conventions are applied.
 A convention can apply to all workloads regardless of metadata.